 I have little experience traveling with a toddler, but this is not my strong point.

-Each kiddo grownup combo has a unique entertainment idea and needs.
+Each kiddo-grownup combo has unique entertainment ideas and needs.
 I occasionally take my niece on trips, and here are some things that have worked for us.

 We had new activity books and toys for her.
 She loves stickers, coloring, and magic ink books, and the excitement of new ones was fun.